Skip to main content

 When to see a doctor about coughing at night

 While coughs linked to allergies and the common cold can last several months, you shouldn’t ignore them.
-If your cough persists for eight weeks or more, or is followed by shortness of breath or fever, see a doctor.
-Additionally, if you’re coughing up blood, seek medical attention immediately.
+If your cough persists for eight weeks or more – or is followed by shortness of breath or fever – see a doctor.

-Coughing at night FAQs
+Coughing at night: FAQS

 If you find yourself coughing at lot when lying down, elevating your head and neck slightly with pillows could help.
 If you can, try to avoid sleeping flat on your back or side, as this can cause mucus to build up in your throat, which can trigger the urge to cough.